Virginia Tech® home

 Additional information about your advising appointment.

-• Appointment lengths are 30 minutes and can only be scheduled up to 7 days in advance.
+• Appointment lengths are typically 30 minutes and can only be scheduled up to 7 days in advance.

 • If you need to cancel your appointment you can cancel in Navigate or email your advisor.